sirbrillig/humblepress/README.md

 We're going to use a task runner called [Grunt](http://gruntjs.com/).
 I have a [Gruntfile already set up in the repository](https://github.com/sirbrillig/humblepress/blob/master/Gruntfile.js) that contains all the instructions for telling Grunt how to run Browserify.

 Oh, but that would be too easy.
 How do we get Browserify and Grunt installed?
 Luckily, pretty much everyone has a program called "make" installed on their computer, so I've also included a [Makefile](https://github.com/sirbrillig/humblepress/blob/master/Makefile) which will install everything and kick off Grunt when you type `make run`.
+Everything you need should be installed automatically, and then Grunt will sit there watching for any changes to your files, running Browserify on them if anything changes.

 Technically, "make" is also a task runner, so we could just use that instead of Grunt, but in this case Grunt is easier to configure and use, so we use these tools together.